 Fry, bake, roast, dehydrate, reheat, and grill with this sizable model.
-Digital interface offers simple operation, including five one-touch settings.
+Digital interface offers simple operation, including 5 1-touch settings.
 Can fit large portions, such as a whole chicken.
 Made with dishwasher-friendly parts.
 Purchase includes a recipe book.

-One of the largest, heaviest models, and most expensive models.
+One of the largest, heaviest, and most expensive models.

 This air fryer isn't big enough to accommodate meals for large households.